thorbenbaerentson/blender_extension_template/README.md

 import sys
 packages_path = "c:\\users\\{user}}\\appdata\\roaming\\python\\python311\\site-packages"
 sys.path.insert(0, packages_path)
-# Then import the modules
+# Then import the module
 from atudomain.git import Git
 ```
 Now we can use the package in our code.

 ## Use Visual Studio Code
-If you are serious about developing extensions for Blende consider using Visual Studio Code with the extension for Blender Development [Blender Development Extension](https://github.com/JacquesLucke/blender_vscode).
-This allows use to use the python debugger while running a Blender instance and testing your extension.
+If you are serious about developing extensions for Blender consider using Visual Studio Code with [Blender Development Extension](https://github.com/JacquesLucke/blender_vscode).
+This allows you to use the python debugger while running a Blender instance and testing your extension.The extension will install the python debugger for Blender once you start Blender from inside Visual Studio Code.
+In order for this install to succeed you might have to run Visual Studio Code as an administrator.
+After the debugger has been installed successfully VS Code can be run with normal privileges.